eshinhw/til/Blockchain/Blockchain.md

 - Miners are in the process of creating blocks
 - Nonce: Number used Once
+- Domino Effect
+- 4 leading zeros represent difficulty level.
+- New blocks are mined every 10 minutes.

 ## Nonce

-"Nonce" is a portmanteau of **"number used only once."** It is a four-byte number added to a hashed—or encrypted—block in a blockchain that, when rehashed, meets the difficulty level restrictions.
-The nonce is the number that blockchain miners are solving for.
-When the solution is found, the blockchain miner that solves it is given the block reward.
+"Nonce" is a portmanteau of **"number used only once."** It is a four-byte number added to a hashed—or encrypted—block in a blockchain that, when rehashed, meets the difficulty level restrictions. **The nonce is the number that blockchain miners are solving for.
+When the solution is found, the blockchain miner that solves it is given the block reward.**

+## Distributed Blockchain Network

+- Same blockchain is distributed over the network with thousands copies.

+## The Four Components of Bitcoin

+- Software (Bitcoin Client)
+  - Every 10 minutes, new cryptography challenge is created which is trying to find the nonce which will make the hash for specific block be valid
+- Cryptography
+- Hardware
+- Gaming Theory: Games run by Bitcoin miners

+## Coinbase Transactions

+## Questions to Solve

+- Nonce, Hash, Coinbase Transactions